0xAX/linux-insides/Booting/linux-bootstrap-4.md

 				& ~(CONFIG_PHYSICAL_ALIGN - 1))
 ```

-Here we calculates aligned address where kernel is loaded (`0x100000` or 1 megabyte in our case). `PHYSICAL_ALIGN` is an alignment value to which kernel should be aligned, it ranges from `0x200000` to `0x1000000` for x86_64.
+Here we calculate the aligned address where the kernel is loaded (`0x100000` or 1 megabyte in our case). `PHYSICAL_ALIGN` is an alignment value to which the kernel should be aligned, and it ranges from `0x200000` to `0x1000000` for x86_64.
 With the default values we will get 2 megabytes in the `LOAD_PHYSICAL_ADDR`:

 ```python
 >>> 0x100000 + (0x200000 - 1) & ~(0x200000 - 1)
 2097152
 ```

-After that we got alignment unit, we adds `z_extract_offset` (which is `0xe5c000` in my case) to the 2 megabytes.
-In the end we will get 17154048 byte offset.
-You can find `z_extract_offset` in the `arch/x86/boot/compressed/piggy.S`.
-This file generated in compile time by [mkpiggy](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/mkpiggy.c) program.
+After we retrieve the alignment unit, we add `z_extract_offset` (which is `0xe5c000` in my case) to the 2 megabytes.
+In the end we will get 17154048 bytes offset.
+You can find `z_extract_offset` in `arch/x86/boot/compressed/piggy.S`.
+This file is generated in compile time by the [mkpiggy](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/mkpiggy.c) program.

 Now let's try to understand the code if `CONFIG_RELOCATABLE` is `y`.

-First of all we put `ebp` value to the `ebx` (remember that `ebp` contains address where we loaded) and `kernel_alignment` field from kernel setup header to the `eax` register. `kernel_alignment`  is a physical address of alignment required for the kernel.
-Next we do the same as in the previous case (when kernel is not relocatable), but we just use value of the `kernel_alignment` field as align unit and `ebx` (address where we loaded) as base address instead of `CONFIG_PHYSICAL_ALIGN` and `LOAD_PHYSICAL_ADDR`.
+First of all we put the `ebp` value into `ebx` (remember that `ebp` contains address where we loaded) and `kernel_alignment` field from kernel setup header into the `eax` register. `kernel_alignment`  is a physical address of alignment required for the kernel.
+Next we do the same as in the previous case (when kernel is not relocatable), but we just use the value of the `kernel_alignment` field as the align unit and `ebx` (address where we loaded) as the base address instead of `CONFIG_PHYSICAL_ALIGN` and `LOAD_PHYSICAL_ADDR`.

-After that we calculated address, we compare it with `LOAD_PHYSICAL_ADDR` and add `z_extract_offset` to it again or put `LOAD_PHYSICAL_ADDR` in the `ebx` if calculated address is less than we need.
+After we calculate the address, we compare it with `LOAD_PHYSICAL_ADDR` and add `z_extract_offset` to it again or put `LOAD_PHYSICAL_ADDR` in the `ebx` if the calculated address is less than we need.

-After all of this calculation we will have `ebp` which contains address where we loaded and `ebx` with address where to move kernel for decompression.
+After all of this calculation we will have `ebp` which contains the address where we loaded and `ebx` with the address to which the kernel will be moved for decompression.

 Preparation before entering long mode
 --------------------------------------------------------------------------------